-100% of the total operating expenses for the San Francisco Bar Pilots are paid for by corporations and ship owner(s) who use pilot services provided by the San Francisco Bar Pilots.
-The majority of users are headquartered outside of the United States.
+Operating costs of the San Francisco Bar Pilots are 100% paid for by the corporations and ship owners who use our services.
+The vast majority of our customers are headquartered outside the United States.

-Pilotage rates are set by California statute codified at Chapter 5 of Division 5 of the Harbors and Navigation Code.
+Pilotage rates are set by California Statute codified in Chapter 5 of Division 5 of the Harbors and Navigation Code.
 Revenue and expenses are routinely reviewed by the California Board of Pilot Commissioners.

-A Bar Pilot’s income varies by the size and number of ships piloted, the expenses of providing the pilot service, and the number of pilots.
+San Francisco Bar Pilot income varies by the size and number of ships piloted, the expenses of providing the pilot service, and the number of pilots.

-San Francisco Bar Pilots are classified by the IRS as self-employed partners and are responsible for typical self-employment expenses such as taxes and health care benefits, safety gear, and tax burdens.
+San Francisco Bar Pilots are classified by the IRS as self-employed partners and are responsible for typical self-employment expenses such as taxes and health care benefits.